Updated March 31, 2026

 - Kansas commercial auto minimum liability is $25,000/$50,000/$25,000, which matters if your rental operation uses service vehicles or delivers equipment to jobsite locations.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect rental yard leases and storage locations.
+- Most commercial leases in Kansas require proof of general liability coverage, which can affect rental yard leases and storage locations.

 - Coverage needs can vary by city permit requirements, county construction projects, and regional contractor agreements, so endorsements should be checked before binding.